-Refer to pages 6-9 for additional information to help you make selections.
+Refer to pages 6-9 for additional information to

 Stopping and restarting your washer:

 - To stop the washer at any time, push in the Cycle Control Knob. - To restart the washer, close the lid (if necessary) and pull out the Cycle Control Knob.